yoloflz101/yoloflz/README.md

 Temporary repair suggestion:

-Close rule 941170, or utilize old version 941170, or restrict content length.
+①Close rule 941170, or ②utilize old version 941170, or ③restrict content length(This method has limited effectiveness).